NightmareXIV/Splatoon/Presets/readme.md

-## Please note that you are viewing archived version of this file.
+## Please note that you are viewing archived version of this folder.
 For move information, please visit https://github.com/NightmareXIV/Splatoon/blob/master/README.md

 A collection of user-submitted presets.